BODY DESIGN & STRUCTURE

 The RL's power actuated side door windows are made of tempered glass that is 5 mm thick to reduce cabin noise.
 Each window features an auto-open and auto-close function, an auto-reverse safety feature, as well as key-off operation.
 The side glass is a special UV-coated, heat-rejection design "green glass" that helps protect occupants from harmful UV rays and excessive interior heat build-up.
 In an effort to further reduce cabin heat—as well as to provide added rear seat privacy—the RL features a power operated rear sunshade along with manually operated rear door glass sun shades.

-The Acura RL is the first car in the world to have totally flush side glass where it meets the B-pillars.
+The Acura RL is the first car in the world to have flush side glass where it meets the B-pillars.
 Normally, a gap of about 5 mm exists between side glass and the B-pillar.
 On the RL, the window guide is on the glass instead of the window frame, which allows the gap to be virtually eliminated.
 This design results in one continuous uninterrupted plane running along the front side window, across the B-pillar and all the way to the trailing edge of the rear side window.
 The benefit is improved aerodynamics, a reduction in wind noise and a cleaner appearance.

 EXTERIOR SIDE MIRRORS